Compensation Claims for Optician Negligence

 - Using unsanitary tools while performing examinations

 When an optician makes an error like those above, the impact on the patient can be significant and is not limited to sight or physical damage.
-The emotional distress caused by such negligence can be substantial, and we strive to ensure that all suffering is considered in the negotiations for your final settlement.
+The emotional distress caused by such negligence can be substantial, so your solicitor will strive to ensure that all suffering is considered in the negotiations for your final settlement.

 What damage can optician negligence cause?